-When the session begins, around December 13th, the students continue clinical rotations for a total of 14 days before the session ends around January 8th.
-Rotations are limited to a maximum of forty (40) hours in any one week.
+When the session begins, around December 13th, the students continue clinical rotations for a total of 14 days (112 hours) before the session ends around January 12th.
+Rotations are limited to a maximum of forty (40) hours in any one week and 10 hours per day.
 There are no clinical competencies required in this session and it allows the students the opportunity to gain experience and perform the range of exams they have learned to date.